Optical probing of phononic properties of a tin-vacancy color center in diamond: Introduction

-In order to investigate these processes in the SnV, firstly, the linear (single-phonon) and cubic (two-phonon) linewidth broadening regimes are identified by monitoring the evolution of an optical transition linewidth as a function of temperature.
-Orbital depolarisation rates are then measured through conducting coherent population trapping (CPT) \cite{SantoriPRL2006, Pingault2014PRL, Rogers2014PRL, Debroux2021PRX, GoerlitzNPJ2022}.
-Finally, from another broadened optical transition, the same process is independently analyzed and compared with the CPT measurements.
-All the experiments here are conducted on a sample with nanopillars which allow higher photon extraction efficiencies \cite{Babinec2010NatNT,RugarPRB2019}.
+In order to identify the underlying physical processes in the SnV, first the single-phonon and two-phonon linewidth broadening regimes are identified by monitoring the evolution of an optical transition linewidth as a function of temperature for the two observable optical transitions of the SnV.
+The so-called D transition has to date not been measured because it is particularly challenging to measure as the ground state of the transition has a very low thermal population at temperatures of a few kelvin.

+Orbital depolarization rates are then measured through conducting coherent population trapping (CPT) \cite{SantoriPRL2006, Pingault2014PRL, Rogers2014PRL, Debroux2021PRX, GoerlitzNPJ2022, Wu2025} experiments.
+Introducing CPT as an alternative method for measuring ultrafast decoherence processes to linewidth measurements via photoluminescence excitation (PLE) spectroscopy is particularly relevant in a variety of cases.
+For example, the population of one of the investigated levels can be too low for acquiring a signal during spectroscopy.
+Moreover, the emitters in the solid-state are usually in proximity to other defects that can ionize and actively modify the electrostatic environment \cite{Pieplow2022InPrep}.
+Resonant interaction on one of the transitions could create undesired environmental interactions due to a near-field enhancement \cite{Li2024NatPho}.
+Therefore, a less invasive approach is the detuned driving via CPT.